Anurag-30/knowledge-base/05-PostgresSql/03-DML VS DDL/Readme.md

-`DDL` stands for Data Definition Language where it only care about how to structure the data i.e deals with the tables in the database.
+`DDL` stands for Data Definition Language where it only care about how to structure the data i.e deals with the tables and database.